 Most of the eggs we sell are for eating, but occasionally we do offer fertilized eggs for those who wish to hatch their own chicks.
 Typically the hatching eggs we offer are Olive Egger, Crested Cream Legbar, or Barnyard Mix, however sometimes we receive extra hatching eggs from other breeders and will sell those extras.

 We never wash hatching eggs, and strongly advise against it.
-The embryos within hatching eggs are protected by the bloom, and washing it off is almost certainly a death sentence for life within.
+The embryos within hatching eggs are protected by the bloom (a natural antibiotic layer deposited over the shell during laying), and washing it off is usually a death sentence for life within.